vhscom/after-dark/README.md

       </tr>
       <tr>
         <td>Performance Optimized</td>
-        <td>Page content and styles <b>load in a single request</b> on all pages.
+        <td>Page content, favicon and styles <b>load in a single request</b> on all pages.
 External resources, if present, are loaded asynchronously and only when necessary.
 This keeps pages zippy and affords <b>~1 second page loads over 2G</b> when hosted using a <abbr title="Content Delivery Network">CDN</abbr>.</td>
       </tr>
       <tr>
         <td>Vertical Scaling</td>